frleal2/Mercury/readme.md

-# MERCURY - Driver & Fleet Tracking Solution
+# Mercury - Driver & Fleet Tracking Solution

 ## Overview

-Logistics Management System (LMS) is a comprehensive solution designed to assist logistics companies in efficiently managing and tracking key data related to drivers and vehicles.
+Mercury is a comprehensive solution designed to assist logistics companies in efficiently managing and tracking key data related to drivers and vehicles.
 The system ensures compliance with regulatory requirements, minimizes downtime, and helps manage the overall operational costs associated with fleet management.

 ### Key Features:
 - **Driver Management:**